apollographql/apollo-studio-community/preview-docs/PreRequestScripts.md

+> 👋 We have a POC of this that is available on-request for your account.
+If you're interested in getting early access to the feature and working with us to mature it and bring it to general availability, please get in touch with support@apollographql.com.

 # RFC: Pre-request scripts and environment variables for [Apollo Studio's Explorer](https://www.apollographql.com/blog/introducing-the-apollo-explorer/).

 We received feedback that manually setting static headers in Explorer is not sufficient for organizations with more complex authentication requirements, specifically when tokens are short-lived and manually updating headers is prohibitively cumbersome.